VoIP for e-commerce companies

 Customer support teams

-Clear, organized, easy-to-route calls.
+Fewer misrouted calls, fewer customers explaining the same problem to a second person.
 General support, order questions, delivery problems, payment issues, account questions, return requests, refund questions, product questions, escalation routing, after-hours routing.
 Customers reach the right team faster, less internal confusion.

 Local